 Used over a year ago by right-wing commentator John Redwood to denote a new modus vivendi for global capitalism, ‘learning to live with the virus’ has been an idée fixe of the Johnson government for the last few months.
 Its analogue ‘opening up society’ was symbolised on 19 July on ‘Freedom Day,’ when Boris Johnson was isolating after his double-vaccinated Health minister Sajid Javid contracted COVID.
-As minimal public health precautions were made discretionary, England’s High Streets could return to “the bustle” which Johnson had prematurely announced after the first wave of the virus.
+As minimal public health precautions were made discretionary, England’s High Streets could return to “the bustle” which Johnson had prematurely announced after the first wave of the COVID virus.

 Herein lays the central contradiction in which the Johnson government is entangled; to legitimate itself to voters and politicians, the state needs to promote continued economic growth, much of which involves people exposing themselves to each other and the virus.
 Yet to suppress an infectious disease that can exponentially reproduce and has claimed over 4 million lives worldwide, decreased exposure to others, especially indoors, is essential.